christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Hippolytos (or: Hippolytus) was a Christian author who speaks of a legend involving the meeting of Pythagoras and Zoroaster of Persia.
 Aristoxenos, who was a student of Aristotle, wrote the same thing.
 Druidism was invented by Pythagoras or his teacher Abaris the Hyperborean [^27].
 Vedism is the eastern branch of Druidism [^28].

 Did Cyrus the Great aka Koroush Kabir (Koroush = "lord of the sun", "kabi = great.
 Cyrus translates to Kurosh in ancient Persian) hire Pythagoras to create an imperial cult?
-Judaism, Vedism, Zoroastrianism, all have similar themes.
+Druidism, Judaism, Vedism, and Zoroastrianism all have similar themes.

 Zoroastrianism is clearly a slave morality.
 All the troubling aspects of christianity originate in Zoroastrianism: monotheistic deity that judges you when you die, eternal hell, universalism, sin/salvation, confession of sins, self-deification to weaponize/empower the lowest castes.
 Zoroastrianism also has a religious commandment called 'Xwedodah' that commands Zoroastrians to marry and procreate with their siblings, with punishment for not doing so!